gw120/nft-draw-minter/README.md

    npx hardhat run scripts/deploy-nft-minter.js --network ganache
    ```
 This will create a config.js file and an artifacts folder and transfer them to the src folder to enable the interaction between the contract and the UI
 If you want to test the functionnalities of the NFTMinter contract you can do it by running:
    ```sh
    npx hardhat test
    ```

+To start the app you have to go back to the NFTMinter folder and run the command:
-To start the app you have to go back to the DecentralAirbnb folder and run the command:
+To start the app you have to go back to the nft-draw-minter folder and run the command:
    ```sh
    yarn start
    ```